-Note that the above class of neural networks encompasses the following common instances, {\bf (a) single $\relu$ gates} as $\mathcal{F}_{1,0,\{ {\rm I}_{n \times n}\},\R^n }$ and {\bf (b) Depth-$2$, Width-$k$ Convolutional Neural Nets} when the sensing matrices $\A_i$ are such that each have exactly one $1$ in each row and at most one $1$ in each column and rest entries being zero.
+Note that the above class of neural networks encompasses the following common instances; (a) single $\relu$ gates as $\mathcal{F}_{1,0,\{ {\rm I}_{n \times n}\},\R^n }$; (b) depth-$2$ width-$k$ convolutional neural networks, when each sensing matrix $\A_i$ has exactly one $1$ in each row, at most one $1$ in each column, and $0$ in all other entries.